leviathansecurity/TunnelVision/README.md

 TunnelVision appears to work on any operating system that has a DHCP client that implements support for DHCP option 121.
 Most modern operating systems support this such as Linux, Windows, and MacOS.
 Notably, Android does not appear to have support for option 121 and remains unaffected.

 ## Affected VPN Protocols
-TunnelVision works regardless of any VPN Protocol (Wireguard, OpenVPN, IPsec), Cipher-suites, or other cryptographic properties.
-We use DHCP Option 121 to route traffic away from the VPN's interface so no encryption routine may happen.
+TunnelVision works regardless of any VPN protocol (Wireguard, OpenVPN, IPsec), ciphersuites, or other cryptographic properties.
+We use DHCP option 121 to route traffic away from the VPN's interface so no VPN encryption routine may happen.

 ## Problems with observed mitigations
 We have observed host-based firewalls that will drop traffic going over the physical interface talking to the DHCP server.
-The VPN tunnel will always remain intact and since we can control which IPs will be dropped via DHCP 121, this becomes a "selective denial-of-service" instead of decloaking traffic.
-However, this introduces a side-channel that can be used to deanonymize the destination of the VPN traffic since this mitigation does not activate a kill-switch.
-In addition, by denying all traffic this can render the VPN entirely useless or tempt a user to self-debug their settings to remove this mitigation.
+The VPN tunnel will always remain intact, and since we can control which IPs will be dropped via option 121, this becomes a "selective denial-of-service" instead of decloaking traffic.
+This introduces a side-channel that can be used to deanonymize the destination of the VPN traffic.
+In addition, by denying all traffic, this can render the VPN entirely useless or tempt a user to self-debug their settings to remove this mitigation.

-An attacker who allows all traffic for a period of time can use traffic analysis to create a baseline for the volume of traffic.
+The attacker can allow all traffic for a period of time can use traffic analysis to create a baseline for the volume of traffic.
 They can then push routes that deny traffic for IPs or ranges and compare the volume of traffic against this baseline.
-Using statistics, it's possible to confirm the targeted user is talking to an IP address that might be considered banned in their geographic location.
+Using statistics, it's possible to confirm whether the targeted user is talking to a particular IP address or space.
+This is most relevant in places where the government has banned certain services.

 ## Requirements to exploit
 1. An attacker is on the same local network as a targeted user
 2. An attacker is able to control/modify the DHCP lease for the targeted user

 ## **How decloaking works:**
 - We supply a lease that is valid for a short amount of time.
-For the POC, we use 30 seconds.
+For this lab, we use 30 seconds.
 	- In some cases, Windows doesn't like 2-10 second ranges and has mixed results.
 Perhaps someone more familiar with its network stack could work around this but we were unable to.
-- The attacker changes the DHCP configuration to push Option 121 classless static routes (RFC3442) to the victim.
+- The attacker changes the DHCP configuration to push option 121 classless static routes (RFC3442) to the victim.
 	- As an attacker, we can control the IP or ranges we want to leak by adjusting the prefix length of the route we push.
 I.e. a /32 vs /1 prefix length.
-- The routing table of the victim adds the route from the DHCP automatically.
+- The routing table of the victim adds the route from DHCP automatically.
 	- The highest prefix length match is chosen.
 I.e. a /32 route has a higher prefix length than a /1 route.
-	- DHCP routes are *automatically configured to go over a non-VPN interface*.
+	- DHCP routes are *automatically configured to go over the same interface as the DHCP server*.
-	- Routing decisions happen before the traffic can be encrypted (See Appendix Diagrams), so traffic will be unencrypted.
+	- Routing decisions happen before the traffic can be encrypted (see appendix diagrams), so traffic will be unencrypted.
 		- It does not matter what VPN protocol is in use or the strength of its encryption.
-- The attacker has sets themselves as the default gateway, they can then read that unencrypted traffic before forwarding it.
+- The attacker sets themselves as the default gateway, so they can then read that unencrypted traffic before forwarding it.
-	- The VPN tunnel remains connected and the displays user they are still connected.
+	- The VPN tunnel remains connected and reports to the user that they are still connected.

 ## **Virtual Machine**
 There is a [virtual machine image]() that will be easier to get up and running.
 TODO: add link to image